chenchienlin/Chen-Chien-Lin-550C-Assignment/ChenChienLin550CAssignment7/README.md

 6. Users cannot set a complex number by using its magnitude and phase, but can get the magnitue and phase of one existing complex number by two getters.
 7. **Tostring** method inherited from the Object class is overrided to print the specific format for complex numbers.
-8. Operators + - * are overloaded in this class, users can use these operators to calculate complex numbers directly.
+8. Operators + - * / are overloaded in this class, users can use these operators to calculate complex numbers directly.

 ### Complex Calculator Class
 1. This is a helper class, there is no field defined in this class.
-2. Methods which can perform two arrays and two matrices multiplication by using operators overloaded in Complex Number class are created in this class.<br/>
+2. Methods which can perform two arrays and two matrices multiplication by using operators overloaded in Complex Number class are created in this class.
+Also, this class privides method for matrices division.
+Ex: inverse(A) * B <br/>
 &ensp;Two input arrays must be made of complex numbers and cannot be null.<br/>
 &ensp;Two input matrices must be matrices made of complex numbers and cannot be null.
+&ensp;For matrices division, two input matrices must be square matrices with same dimensions.
+Ex: A[3x3] B[3x3]
 4. A method to display a matrix in a specific pattern is created.
 5. Two methods are created to help users set the size of an array and a matrix, respectively.
 6. Two methods are created to help users set the elements in an array and in a matrix, respectively.